 Again, ensure you do your due diligence.
 Find external reviews from people that have used the sites to get matched up with a therapist.
 See if the site also offers user reviews for the therapists on the site.

-Here’s some sites that you can start at to begin your journey:
+Here are some sites that you can start to begin your journey:

 Whether you’re going to call them, email them, use an online therapist, or you’re going to the one that your neighbors best friend refers you to, one thing is for sure: Do yourself a favor and make sure that you do your research on whoever it is that you decided that you’re going to go with.

-Finding a therapist is hard enough, don’t make it a tougher situation by having to go through a hundred different ones.
+Finding a therapist is hard enough; don’t make it a tougher situation by having to go through a hundred different ones.
 Have you had success finding a therapist?
-Share it in the comments below and give your best advice.
+Let us know!